 Wipe the pan clean with a paper towel.
 Return all of the meatballs to the pan.
-Pour about 3/4 of the jar of sauce over the meatballs.
+Pour about 3/4 of the jar of tomato sauce over the meatballs.
 Cover the pan and turn the heat to low and bring the sauce to a light simmer.
 Simmer until the meatballs are cooked through (about 15 minutes), flipping them halfway.

 Remove from heat and serve immediately on top of whole wheat spaghetti.
 Garnish with extra parmesan, red pepper flakes, and fresh basil if desired.